 North tract – 3 fields totaling 32 acres, planted in brown-top millet

 South tract – open to all hunters, 12 acres planted in brown-top millet

 Sherburne WMA, Iberville/St. Martin Parishes

-83 acres volunteer brown top millet.
+83 acres planted in brown top millet.
 Dove fields will be prepped before first split.

 West Bay WMA, Allen parish

 Various clear cuts have a good goat weed (croton) response, expect good dove jump shooting